codedownio/sandwich/sandwich-site/docs/contexts.md

   queryUser db "user1" >>= (`shouldBe` mockUser1)
 ```

 Sandwich gives you the tools to introduce (and gracefully tear down) contexts for use in your tests while keeping the plumbing nicely hidden.
-You can use the type system to enforce at compile-time that a test has all the contexts it needs.
+The type system enforces that a test has all the contexts it needs.

 ## Built-in contexts